Ecwid/ecwid-api-docs/includes/_combinations.md

 HTTP Status | Meaning
 ------------|--------
 400 | Request parameters are malformed
-402 | The "Product Combinations" feature is not available on the merchant plan 500 | Cannot delete combinations because of an error on the server
+402 | The "Product Variations" feature is not available on the merchant plan 500 | Cannot delete variations because of an error on the server

-### Adjust combination inventory
+### Adjust variation inventory

 > Request example